wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/onelogin.rst

 #.
 Test the configuration.

-   To test the configuration, go to your Wazuh dashboard URL and log in with your Onelogin account.
+   To test the configuration, go to your Wazuh dashboard URL and log in with your OneLogin account.